Research Background

 Processing Compatibility

-Electrode surface showing metallic microdomains formed during electrohydro processing.
-A higher-density sample will be added when available.
+Microscopic and XRF analysis of electrodes processed in this electrolyte confirms the presence of metallic deposits and PMG microdomains formed during electrohydro treatment.
+A higher‑density electrode sample will be added when available.

 Collaboration Models